November 20, 2020

 Following landmark shortened theatrical window/PVOD distribution deals with AMC Theatres and Cinemark, Universal Pictures has ironed out a similar agreement with Canada’s largest exhibitor: Cineplex Cinemas.

-Under terms of the deal, Universal and subsidiary Focus Features have the right to offer consumers PVOD access to new release movies with less than $50 million in domestic opening weekend ticket sales after their box office debut.
+Under the deal, Universal and subsidiary Focus Features have the right to offer consumers PVOD access to new release movies with less than $50 million in domestic opening weekend ticket sales after their box office debut.
 Movies with a higher box office can be released on PVOD 31 days after their theatrical bow.
 The studio and Cineplex will split PVOD revenue.

-“The pandemic has given the industry and movie-lovers around the globe a new appreciation for the magic of the big screen experience,” CEO Ellis Jacob said in a statement.
+“The pandemic has given the industry and movie-lovers around the globe a new appreciation for the magic of the big screen experience,” Cineplex CEO Ellis Jacob said in a statement.
 “We are pleased to work alongside like-minded partners such as Universal, a studio that respects the theatrical window and is committed to the sustainable long-term health of the theatrical ecosystem.”